-Pelkor Chode Monastery is a kind of typical Tibetan Buddhism monastery architecture combined stupa and temple, with temples in the stupa, stupas in the temple.
+Pelkor Chode Monastery, co-chairing built by Prince Rabten Kunzang Phak and 1st Panchen Lama Kedrub Je in the first half of the 15th century (1418-1436), is a kind of typical Tibetan Buddhism monastery architecture combined stupa and temple, with temples in the stupa, stupas in the temple.
 The stupas and temples stay harmoniously and bring out the best in each other.
-Its architecture fully represents a typical style of monasteries from thirteenth century to fifteenth century in Later Tibetan area, which is also the unique monasteries with both the temple and stupa being kept well today.
-So it is reputed as a monument of architecture period.
+Its architecture fully represents a typical style of monasteries from the thirteenth century to the fifteenth century in Later Tibetan area, which is also the unique monasteries with both the temple and stupa being kept well today even after having gone through two times massive destruction (British invasion in 1904 & Cultural Revolution in 1959).
+Hence, it is reputed as a monument of architecture.

-The Palkhor Monastery (meaning lucky and happy monastery) has a Chinese name Baiju Monastery.
-It has two features: there are three classes of Buddhism (Sakyas, Gedang and Gelugpa) existing harmoniously this monastery.
+The Palcho Monastery (meaning lucky and happy monastery) has a Chinese name Baiju Monastery.
+It has two features: there are three classes of Buddhism (Sakyas, Gedang and Gelugpa) existing harmoniously in this monastery.
 Those three classes of Buddhism had experienced repulsion and rivalry for a long time, peaceful with each other.
-So both the oblation and the architecture style in the monastery embrace and adopt good points from all quarters.
+Both the oblation and the architecture style in the monastery embrace and adopt good points from all quarters.